shinenic/a-tree/README.md

 ```shell=
 yarn build:prod
 ```
+The path of extension will be `/build`

 ### Helper

 Quick extension reload for development: [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid)
 > Note.
-Still need to reinstall the unpacked folder manually if `manifest.json` changed
+Still need to reinstall the unpacked folder manually if `manifest.json` or `background.js` changed